 Federal Work Study is a need-based financial aid award program that makes it more affordable for a campus department or non-profit organization to hire student employees.
 Some departments require students to have been awarded Federal Work Study, so students should carefully read the Required Qualifications section of each job posting to determine whether a position for which they wish to apply requires Federal Work Study.

-Certain positions at the University are deemed Security Sensitive due to the nature of the work.
-If you apply to a position that is Security Sensitive or if you are subject to a criminal background investigation based on University policy, then employment is contingent upon you passing a satisfactory criminal background investigation.
+Employment is contingent upon you passing a satisfactory criminal background investigation.
 You may not begin work until the criminal background investigation results have been received and cleared by Human Resources.